ZippyType/ZippyType/README.md

 ## 📄 License

-This project is licensed under the APGL License.
+This project is licensed under the APGL-3.0 License.